IsaacOribamise/School-Project-Digital-Forensics-A-Cybersecurity-Investigation-Project/README.md

 - <b>Creating a comprehensive incident report for senior management.</b>

-<h2> Step by Step Guide how this project went.
+<h2> Step-by-step Guide on how this project will proceed.
+In the first section, I will describe all the steps taken in the Autopsy software to create the forensic system case file.
+Provide screenshots of these steps to have a visual understanding of what I am doing.
 - <b> 1: The first step that we would take is to open the Autopsy app and click on “New Case” to create a new case file.</b>
 <img width="456" alt="Screenshot 2024-01-07 013357" src="https://github.com/IsaacOribamise/School-Project-Digital-Forensics-A-Cybersecurity-Investigation-Project/assets/154943957/ff989f70-9790-40c8-bc47-9214673ef533">